Abible-5/RINSE_Senior_Design/README.md

 source install/setup.bash

-## Every terminal needs to be sourced after any new build!! (source install/setup.bash)
+## Each terminal needs to be sourced after any new build!! (source install/setup.bash)

 ## Run - Terminal 1  #this will launch gazebo into the built world room